-A property survey is an important additional service when buying a house.
-You shouldn't underestimate the importance as your property survey will highlight any issues in the house before you legally purchase it.
+A property survey is an important service when buying a house.
+You shouldn't underestimate the importance of a property survey as it will highlight any issues with the house before you commit to buy it.

-For most people purchasing a new property is the largest amount of money they will ever spend in their lives, so choosing the cheapest and most basic survey necessary in order to secure a mortgage on a property is the choice most people go for.
+Buying a house will be the biggest transaction most of us will ever make, so choosing the cheapest and most basic survey necessary in order to secure a mortgage on a property is the choice most people go for.

-We'll explore the different types of survey, what the benefits are, and what each survey will pick up on.
-We'll even explore how much money you may save on different property surveys, and how you can use survey information to negotiate on price.
+We'll explore the different types of property survey including the benefits and what each survey will pick up on.
+We'll also look at how much money you can save on different property surveys, as well as how you can use survey results to negotiate on price.

-A property survey is carried out by highly professional chartered surveyors to examine the condition of your property.
+A property survey is carried out by a professional chartered surveyor to examine the condition and structure of the house you're buying.
 Unfortunately, only 20% of people go through with a property survey assuming it will be too expensive and delay the home buying process.
-This isn’t the case, however, as the survey will highlight any structural damage or serious altercations which you might not have spotted yourself, ending up saving you money in the long-run.
+A property survey will highlight any structural damage or serious altercations which you might not have spotted yourself, ending up saving you money in the long-run.

-You’ll need to carry out a Mortgage Valuation report as part of your mortgage, but this isn’t always enough in order to provide a detailed report of potential damages.
-We suggest that you consider hiring a professional surveyor to carry out one of the more in-depth surveys available to you.
+Having a property survey will give you peace of mind before you commit to buying the house.
+You’ll need a Mortgage Valuation report as part of your mortgage, but this isn’t always enough to provide a detailed report of potential damages.
+You should hire a professional surveyor to carry out one of the more in-depth surveys available to you.

 When it comes to property surveys there are four main types of survey that can be undertaken;

 For the majority of people, buying a home is the biggest purchase of their life.
-For this reason, is can be a nervy time with a lot of risk involved.
-For example, if you end up paying a premium for a property only to move in and find that there are a huge number of issues with it, this could cost you a vast amount of extra money and put you in a very difficult position.
+For this reason, is can be a stressful time with a lot of risk involved.
+For example, if you end up paying a premium for a property only to move in and find that there are a huge number of issues with it, this could cost you a vast amount of extra money, putting you in a very difficult position.

-Although the results of the survey may not always be the most welcome news, at least you know exactly what you are walking into in terms of the risks and potential costs.
+Although the results of the survey may not be the most welcome news, at least you know the risks and potential costs.
 As a survey is usually undertaken before the sale goes through this also allows you to back out of the sale if required.

-With surveys usually being undertaken during the buying process, the information they provide gives you a very powerful negotiation tool.
-For example, if repairs to the building are likely to cost you around £5,000 to remedy, you should be able to negotiate house price with at least some of this amount to be taken off of the value of the property.
-Alternatively, the seller may agree to fix the issues ahead of you moving in in exchange for paying the full price.
+Negative survey results can be used to negotiate on a few things.
+You can either negotiate your original offer on the house to cover the repair costs, or the seller may offer to fix the issues as a kind gesture.
+For example, if repairs to the property are likely to cost you around £5,000 to remedy, you should be able to negotiate the house price with at least some of this amount to be taken off of the value of the property.

-Once you have had a survey carried out and you have received the results, you should have a solid understanding of exactly what the chartered surveyor has looked at and what the potential issues are.
-Although not all surveys look at all aspects of a building, for example a Homebuyers report looks at a lot less than a full structural survey, the surveyor does take liability for any issues that are missed with relation to that specific report.
+Once you've received your survey results, you should have a solid understanding of exactly what the chartered surveyor has looked at and what the potential issues are.
+Although not all surveys look at all aspects of a building, the surveyor does take liability for any issues that are missed with relation to that specific report.

 For this reason, you gain a good amount of security that either this issue has been identified or that there is someone accountable for missing it.
-This being said, you should always check the terms and conditions and any additional small print of your report to identify exactly what the surveyor is taking liability for.
+You should always check the terms and conditions and the small print of your report to identify what the surveyor is taking liability for.

 Buying and moving into a new home is no small task.
 With many aspects to consider such as packing and moving all your belongings, setting up all the utilities and other admin that needs to be completed.
 For this reason, unplanned surprises when you have moved in can cause a lot of inconvenience in terms of settling into your new home.